MicroStrategy/hyper-sdk/quick-start.md

 # Quick Start

-To start using Hyper SDK, see the basic workflow below:
+To start using HyperIntelligence SDK, see the basic workflow below:

 ---
 **Prerequisites**